 - Personally, in a sealed envelope, in the ECU office in Tbilisi.

 - By postal service or express postal service (DHL, Fedex, TNT…) to the address: European Chess Union, Kostava Str.
 37a, Chess Palace, 0179 Tbilisi, Georgia.

-The bidding procedure is open for the following competitions in 2019:
+A. The bidding procedure is open for the following ECU chess championships in 2022:

-- European Individual Championship (estimated number of players: 300)
+- European Individual Open Championship (estimated number of players: 350)

-- European Club Cup for Women Cup (estimated number of players: 80 – 20 teams)
+- European Club Cup for Women (estimated number of players: 80 – 20 teams)

-- European Senior Individual Championship Cup (estimated number of players: 200)
+- European Senior Individual Championship Championship (estimated number of players: 200)